MicrosoftDocs/windows-powershell-docs/docset/windows/addsdeployment/install-addsdomaincontroller.md

 # Install-ADDSDomainController

 ## SYNOPSIS
-Installs a domain controller in Active Directory.
+Installs a new domain controller in an Active Directory domain.

 ## SYNTAX